 +

 tirth8205/code-review-graph is tools for the Claude AI ecosystem.
-Local knowledge graph for Claude Code.
-Builds a persistent map of your codebase so Claude reads only what matters — 6.8× fewer tokens on reviews and up to 49× on daily coding tasks.
-It has 13.4k GitHub stars and was last updated 5d ago.
+Local-first code intelligence graph for MCP and CLI.
+Builds a persistent map of your codebase so AI coding tools read only what matters, with benchmarked context reductions on reviews and large-repo workflows.
+It has 18.4k GitHub stars and was last updated 2d ago.

 How do I install code-review-graph?